 Renee: But just your personality.

-Nadia: Yeah.
+The Pasta Queen: Yeah.
 Well, thank you guys.
 I really appreciate it.
 And love you back.
 I’m feeling it.
 I’m feeling it.

 David: Yeah.
 Good.
 Feel the love.

 The Pasta Queen: I love the fact that I can create a little bit of different type of content for each platform.
 I love Instagram because a lot of the times you’ll see my stories and I put like little bloopers, behind the scenes.

 The Pasta Queen: And I’m actually about to upload something really, really funny that my brother did when he was making whipped cream.
 Oh my god.
 But I really love giving a little bit of a more down-to-earth Nadia behind the scenes.
 On TikTok, you’ll see a really dramatic pasta queen.